Should We Adopt Green Supply Chain Management in the Construction Industry?

 • ensure that all people enjoy peace and prosperity by 2030.

-The SDGs 17 goals are interdependent to make sure that, when you take an action somewhere, you do not negatively affect another area.
+The SDGs 17 goals are interdependent to ensure when you take action somewhere, you do not negatively affect another area.

 Any construction project should balance social, economic, and environmental factors.